kyma-project/api-gateway/docs/user/tutorials/01-10-mtls-authentication/configure-mtls-Gardener-certs.md

 7. Create the server's certificate.

     You use a Certificate resource to request and manage Let's Encrypt certificates from your Kyma cluster.
 When you create a Certificate, Gardener detects it and starts the process of issuing a certificate.
 One of Gardener's operators detects it and creates an ACME order with Let's Encrypt based on the domain names specified.
 Let's Encrypt is the default certificate issuer in Kyma.
 Let's Encrypt provides a challenge to prove that you own the specified domains.
 Once the challenge is completed successfully, Let's Encrypt issues the certificate.
-The issued certificate is stored it in a Kubernetes Secret `{GATEWAY_SECRET}`, as specified in the Certificate resource.
+The issued certificate is stored it in a Kubernetes Secret, which name is specified in the Certificate's **secretName** field.

     ```bash
     export GATEWAY_SECRET=kyma-mtls